behnazkhoshnood/Nonogram-puzzle/README.md

 - As a player, I want the game page don't pop up any alert or bugs while I'm playing.

-- As a player, I want to compare my result to other players and find out about high scores.
+- As a player, I want to compare my result to other players and find out about high scores and some details about top players.

 - As a player, I want to be able to contact the support in case of any bugs or problems occurring during the game.

-- As a player, I want to get some recommendations for similar games.
+- As a player, I want to get some recommendations for more games.

 - As a player, I want to see social media and connect with other players who are playing the game.